 Why an MPH at UNC Charlotte?

 - We’re cost effective.
 Check around, whether in-state or out-of- state, our tuition is very affordable.
+The total cost of an MPH at UNC Charlotte with in-state tuition is approximately $17,500.

 - Small class size – generally 15-30 students.
 We know your name, your interests and your aspirations (and all your classmates’ names too).